enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ### 2. Color Themes

 By default Angular Material expects colors palettes (primary, accent, warn) with darker and lighter variations.
-Primary and accent are must.
+Primary and accent are mandatory.

 ```scss
 $primary: (